 It also shows how Ralph Angel is comfortable with his son playing with dolls.
 “Ralph Angel saw how damaging the pressure to conform was for Toine while they were growing up,” shares Michael.
 “I think he saw firsthand all the pain, frustration and anger that Toine experienced, and how unnecessary it was.”

 Now that he’s out, he hopes to continue playing both trans and cisgender roles.

 Queen Sugar, now in its second season, was created by Selma director Ava DuVernay.
-It follows the lives of the three Bordelon siblings after they inherit a sugarcane farm from their late father.
+It follows the lives of the three Bordelon siblings after they inherit a sugarcane plantation from their late father.